lorenzopallante/VirtuousUmami/README.md

 The repository is organized in the following folders:

 - VirtuousUmami/
->Collecting python codes to run the umami prediction
+>Collecting python codes and sources files to run the umami prediction

 - data/
 > Collecting the training and the test sets of the model, the prioritized list of molecular descriptors and the external DBs with their relative umami predictions

-- src/
-> Containing files needed to effectively run the code

 - samples/
 > Including examples files to test the code